NOC-OI/intermediate-git/_episodes/05-branching-models.md

 That said, there are a number of established (and less so) branching models that are used with `git`.
 These include, but are not limited to:

 - **Centralized workflow**: enables all team members to make changes directly to the main branch.
 Every change is logged into the history.
 In this workflow, the contributors do not use other branches.
 Instead they all make changes on the main branch directly and commit to it.
-This woks for individual developers or small thema which communicate very well, but can be tricky for larger teams: the code is in constant state of flux and developers keep changes local until they are ready to release.
+This works for individual developers or small teams which communicate very well, but can be tricky for larger teams: the code is in constant state of flux and developers keep changes local until they are ready to release.

 - **Trunk-based development**: is somewhat similar to the centralized workflow.
 The development happens on a single branch called `trunk`.
 When changes need to be merged, each developer pulls and rebases from the trunk branch and resolves conflicts locally.
 This can work if small merges are made frequently and is more successful if there is CI/CD.